thephpleague/omnipay-sagepay/README.md

 ## Sage Pay Shared Methods (Direct and Server)

 Note: these functions do not work for the `Form` API.
-These actions are performed through the "My Sage Pay" admin panel.
+These actions for `Sage Pay Form` must be performed manually through the "My Sage Pay" admin panel.

 * capture()
 * refund()